juewe/java-libpst/README.md

 - make command line robust (a plenty of libs are in the wild)
 - enable search with regex
 - export not only attachments
-- enable password saved pst export
+- enable password protected pst export

 ## Original
 The PST File format is used by Outlook for the storage of emails.
 Over the years many people have accumulated a large amount of important email and other information into these files, this project aims to allow people to access and extract this information so that it may be migrated to other messaging systems.